This post may contain affiliate links or links from our sponsors.

 Do you have at least three months of living expenses set aside?
 If not, start saving money quickly.

 When you reach this milestone, challenge yourself to set more aside.
 Be it six months, twelve months, or more.
 Of course, don’t neglect investing to earn potentially more on the money you don’t plan on touching in the next five years.

-Several online banks offer FDIC-insured savings accounts and money market accounts that earn over 2% annual interest.
+Several online banks offer FDIC-insured savings accounts and money market accounts that earn more than a brick and mortar bank.
 And, you don’t pay any fees to open or maintain your accounts.
 Another option is choosing a no-fee local bank or credit union.

 3. Spend Less On Your Recurring Bills

 Going back to quitting my job, we also took a 75% pay cut the first year until we got back on our feet.
 As a result, we had to spend less money to keep from going into debt.

 My wife and I wrote every expense down on paper for 30 days.
 And, we pored over our credit card and debit card statements to see what we spend money on.